WRONGFUL DEATH ATTORNEYS IN ALEXANDRIA, VIRGINIA

 What damages can be sought?

-People whose loved ones have died before their time as a result of personal injury negligence, carelessness, malicious actions, industrial accidents, unsafe conditions, car accidents, or other causes may be entitled to seek legal action against those responsible.
+People whose loved ones have died before their time as a result of negligence, recklessness, carelessness, malicious actions, industrial accidents, unsafe conditions, car accidents, or other causes may be entitled to pursue legal action against those responsible.
 In Virginia, for example, the law permits wrongful death suits to seek damages for:

 Hospital and medical expenses